Azure/reddog-aks-workshop/docs/cheatsheets/cluster-policy-cheatsheet.md

 ### Apply the privileged pod policy at the cluster level

-First you should test that you ARE able to create a priviledged pod, before enabling the policy.
+First you should test that you ARE able to create a privileged pod, before enabling the policy.

 ```bash
 # Create the pod inline, or use the manifest below to create a yaml file and deploy that